Fircy/aws-ir-credential-breach/README.md

 4.4 On the Settings tab, choose Manage.

-4.5 For Manage settings, Choose Browse S3, choose the Amazon S3 bucket with the name containing athena, then Choose.
+4.5 For Manage settings, Choose Browse S3, choose the Amazon S3 bucket with the name containing athena.

 4.6 Choose Save.